levincalado/noona-interview-assignment/README.md

 ### Backend
 - If using IDE such as IntelliJ IDEA you can run the Spring AssignmentApplication main class inside the IDE (modified code will be hotswapped after compile)
-- If you wish to run the project in terminal you can run `mvn spring-boot:run` inside the `backend` project
+- If you wish to run the project in terminal you can run
+    - `mvn clean install` inside the root folder first and then,
+    - `mvn spring-boot:run` inside the `backend` project

 ### Frontend
 - Run `yarn install` or `npm install` in `frontend/src/main/resources/noona-assignment`